 Right from the design phase of these projects, special attention has been paid to information, consultation and consensus-building with all stakeholders.
 Over 70,000 people were consulted for the ESIAs.
 Discussions have been initiated with several NGOs, laying the foundation for a sustainable collaboration process aimed at capitalizing on their expertise and driving continuous improvement.

-As in all the Group’s operations, TotalEnergies attaches the utmost importance to compliance with human rights in the implementation of these projects.
+As in all the Company’s operations, TotalEnergies attaches the utmost importance to compliance with human rights in the implementation of these projects.
 Everybody has the right to express themselves.
 TotalEnergies does not use or tolerate the use by others of aggression or physical or legal threats against people who are exercising their right to freedom of expression or their right to peaceful assembly or protest.

 Projects consistent with our environmental commitments